2024-11-05

 [1 2 3 1 2 3] vs [[1 2 3] [1 2 3]]

-• it is possible to allocate one long array with n elements representing each sub array, or alternatively use an array of actual arrays of length n
+• it is possible to allocate one long array with n elements representing a sub-array (also called stride), accessed either using custom index calculations or as an array type using multidimensional array indices. it is also possible to use an array of arrays to represent multidimensional arrays

 • flat

-• easier to allocate because only a single memory region is required
+• simpler to allocate because only one contiguous memory region is needed

-• a variant is to store sub arrays interleaved, for example [1 1 2 2 3 3]. this changes the indexing
+• it is also possible to store sub-arrays interleaved, for example like [1 1 2 2 3 3]. this changes the indexing calculation

 • nested

-• easier to access because sub arrays can be iterated with one incremented index and without having to incorporate the sub array size in the indexing calculation
+• easier to access because sub-arrays can be iterated with a single incremented index, and without having to incorporate the sub-array size in the indexing calculation

 • easier to use with generic array operations, for example sorting

-• one array and every sub array has to be allocated separately and later freed
+• the data for sub-arrays has to be allocated separately and later freed

 pro